 Does it benefit me to start this argument?
 Or do I just need a little more patience?

-I know a lot of people will feel differently on my advice to be a little more patient with your spouse.
+I know a lot of people will feel differently on my advice to be a little more patient with your husband.
 I would have agreed at the start of my marriage too.

 As a newlywed, you have this fire inside of you and a ton of passion.
 As years go by though, you start to gain wisdom and understanding.

 You start to see the bigger picture.
 Patience and understanding become more of the center of your marriage.

 It’s better to be patient and loving with your husband versus short-tempered and quick to jump to conclusions.
 One thing I love about having a great relationship with God is that he’s taught me to have more patience in general with everyone.